rland93/pendsim/paper.md

 Physical laboratory setups are expensive, time-consuming, and can only be used by a handful of students at a time.
 Virtual experiments have none of these downsides and can be used to augment course content, even for remote-only instruction.
 The virtual platform allows students to easily share their work, run experiments collaboratively or individually, and develop controllers or investigate system dynamics in a fast design-test loop.

-Instructors can use any tools available in the rich Python package ecosystem to design experiments tailored to the needs of thier curricula.
-Python allows the software to be used on any platform, including in the web browser.
-Powerful visualization tools (in the `matplotlib` python package) can be used to measure and record any part of the system.

-These attributes make pendsim a capable companion to any control or dynamical systems course material, in either a virtual, hybrid, or in-person context.
+Instructors can design experiments in pendsim, and subsequently measure any system parameter or variable, including the animation of the system.
+The package includes visualizations and pre-built controllers.
+It is a capable companion to any control or dynamical systems course material, in either a virtual, hybrid, or in-person context.

 Example Usage
 =============

 The software is a virtual laboratory.
-Users create an experiment by specifying a set of parameters: the pendulum (mass, length, friction, and so on), the simulation parameters (length of time, external forces, timestep).
+Users create an experiment by specifying a set of parameters: the pendulum (mass, length, friction, and so on), the simulation parameters (such as external forces).
 A controller policy designed by the user can then be applied to the system in the simulation.
 Finally, the user can view the results of the simulation.
-The ability to rapidly create and run experiments allows for fast design-prototype-test feedback loops.
+The ability to rapidly create and run experiments allows for fast design-test loops.

-This simple example shows the ease of using the API to create, model, and visualize a PID controller:
+This simple example shows the ease of creating, modeling, and visualizing a PID controller:

 ```python
 # define simulation parameters